 And it’s the full bodied richness and layers of complexity that I really love about this wine.
 Smokey blueberry, jammy blackcurrant, strawberry, cherry, vanilla, chocolate, liquorice, leather, menthol and freshly opened Golden Virginia rolling tobacco are all words I wrote down while tasting it.
 I might have gone a bit far there, but I was just getting into the spirit of gonzo winetasting.

 On the tongue, there’s a touch of tannin, but left to breathe it becomes much more smooth and velvety, for those who enjoy that sort of thing.
 It paired perfectly with a rich Bolognese, to which I added my killer ingredient of star anise, although Sainsbury’s recommendation of a flame-grilled burger sounds almost as good.
-I might try that next time.
+Maybe next time.

 This is one of my go-to reds right now, and I look forward to trying more from the Chronic Cellars range.
 Sure, it has a gonzo label, but there’s nothing gonzo about the winemaking here.